winglang/wing/docs/docs/03-language-reference.md

 ## 5.2 JavaScript

-The `extern "<commonjs module path>"` modifier can be used on method declarations in classes to indicate that a method is backed by an implementation imported from a JavaScript module.
+The `extern "<javascript module path>"` modifier can be used on method declarations in classes to indicate that a method is backed by an implementation imported from a JavaScript module.
 The module must be a relative path and will be loaded via [require()](https://nodejs.org/api/modules.html#requireid).
+This module can be either CJS or ESM and may be written in JavaScript or TypeScript.

 In the following example, the static inflight method `makeId` is implemented in `helper.js`: